-Long-term budget travel…how to fund and sustain it.
+Long-term budget travel…how to sustain it.

-Here’s how the conversation usually goes:
+Here’s how the conversation usually goes

 Fellow traveler: Ah, you’re a long-term budget traveler, me too.

 Me: Nice, how long have you been on the road for?

 Fellow traveler: 3 Months this time, it’s been a long one so time to go home and back reality.
 What about you how long have you been traveling for?

 Me: A little bit longer, I’ve been traveling since 2010.